 Jeet Kune Do is the name Bruce Lee gave to his own personal theories and principles on street fighting.
 This method of training will teach you how to function out of all 4 ranges of combat - Kicking, Punching, Trapping, and Grappling.
-My goal is to help you become a well-rounded fighter who can adapt to any range, opponent, or situation.
+My goal is to help you develop the confidence and ability to adapt to any opponent, range, or situation.
 This is accomplished by providing you with a blend of various training modalities designed to increase your attribute level and fighting skill.
-This is not a random mixture of martial arts but rather a series of proven training methods developed by Sijo Bruce Lee, Guru Dan Inosanto, Sigung Paul Vunak, and Professor James Hundon.
+This is not a random mixture of martial arts but rather a series of proven training methods developed by Sijo Bruce Lee, Guru Dan Inosanto, Sifu Paul Vunak, and Grand Master James Hundon.

 Tim Richards received certification to instruct Jeet Kune Do from Paul Vunak, founder of Progressive Fighting Systems, in 2004.
 Progressive Fighting Systems (PFS) is an organization dedicated to teaching realistic self defense and promoting the expansion of Jeet Kune Do and the Filipino Martial Arts.

 Paul Vunak is the developer of the R.A.T. system and a combat trainer of Navy SEAL teams, FBI and DEA agents.
 Paul is a top student of Dan Inosanto who was, in turn, a top student of Bruce Lee.
 Dan is considered to be one of the co-founders of JKD and has continued to develop the art since Bruce Lee's death.